Neon vs DynamoDB for Solo Developers

 Neon is serverless PostgreSQL that scales to zero.
 You get a full Postgres database with branching, autoscaling, and a generous free tier.
 Every Postgres tool, ORM, and framework works with it because it is Postgres.
 No compatibility layers, no surprises.

 For solo developers, Neon hits the sweet spot.
-The free tier handles side projects and early-stage products.
-The $19/mo Pro plan scales with you as traffic grows.
+The free tier handles side projects and early-stage products, giving you 0.5 GB of storage, 100 compute-hours, and up to 10 branches per project across 100 projects.
+When you outgrow free, the paid Launch and Scale plans are usage-based rather than a flat monthly fee, so the bill tracks what you actually run.
 Database branching means you can test migrations against a copy of production data in seconds.
 And because it's just Postgres, you carry zero learning overhead.

 I keep coming back to Neon for new TypeScript and Python projects.
 The cold start times are fast enough that scale-to-zero doesn't cause issues.
 The connection pooling works well with serverless functions.
 It's the kind of tool where you set it up once and forget about it.